bradfrost/atomic-design/chapter-5.md

 - **Success stories** - "Team X launched this great new application using the design system; read more about how they did it."
 - **Tips and tricks** "Here's a few best practices and considerations for using our system's buttons throughout your application."

-Having a home base for all these materials is a great idea, and keeping them adjascent to (or even within) the style guide itself makes a lot of sense as well.
+Having a home base for all these materials is a great idea, and keeping them adjacent to (or even within) the style guide itself makes a lot of sense as well.

-{% include figure.html src="../images/fpo.png" caption="The Material Design team publishes a handy change log within their style guide so users can easily learn about the latest changes and improvements to the system." %}
+{% include figure.html src="../images/content/material-design-changelog.png" caption="The Material Design team publishes a handy change log within their style guide so users can easily learn about the latest changes and improvements to the system." %}

 **Design system changes, updates, and requests should be communicated wherever your team hangs out**.
 That may include Slack, BaseCamp, Github, wikis, Yammer, email lists, company blogs, intranets, and any other internal tools your team uses to communicate and collaborate.
 If that sounds like a lot of work to you, fear not!
 Keeping your team and users updated doesn't have to require a huge manual effort.
 Thanks to the connected nature of our tools, teams can automatically get alerted to changes via software, as the team from Shyp explains: